Fire Prevention Week

 - Cooking is the leading cause of house fires.
 Keep your stove clear of clutter.
 Stay in the kitchen when cooking and if a pan catches fire, put a lid on it to smother the flame.

-Use this Fire Prevention Calendar to promote fire safety messages all month long.
+Use this Fire Prevention Month Calendar to promote fire safety messages all month long.
+You can add your department name to it.

 Visit our Home Fire Safety webpage for more information.